wagtail/wagtail/docs/advanced_topics/customisation/page_editing_interface.rst

 Adding new features to this list is generally a two step process:

  * Create a plugin that extends the editor with a new toolbar button or other control(s) to manage the rich text formatting of the feature.
- * Create conversion rules to define how content from the editor should be filtered or transformed before storage, and front-end HTML output.
+ * Create conversion or whitelist rules to define how content from the editor should be filtered or transformed before storage, and front-end HTML output.

 Both of these steps are performed through the ``register_rich_text_features`` hook (see :ref:`admin_hooks`).
 The hook function is triggered on startup, and receives a *feature registry* object as its argument; this object keeps track of the behaviours associated with each feature identifier.